Songkran (Thailand): Origin and myths

+Same day when Indra the king of devas again looked at the city of SuvannaBhumi.
+He praised them and said, "Glory of humans lies in their faith in Dhamma, there is no Glory without Dhamma."
+By affirmation of this truth immediately their lost glory was restored back and the people elected bodistva as their leader and celebrated the harvest day with throwing water on each other and started playing with several colours of thanaka powder by applying it on each other's body.

+Thus, in Buddhist community in South East Asia, to remember and celebrate this day, people clean their houses, salute and show respect to their elders by washing their feet, serving delicious food and proper clothing to them.
+Donations are made to monastery and needy.
+People play with water and different colours of thanaka powder is applied to each other's body.

 According to the Buddhist scripture of Wat Pho, Songkran originated from the death of Kapila Brahma (กบิลพรหม).
 In the olden days, there was a wealthy man and his neighbor, a drunkard.
 The drunkard, who had two sons, belittled the rich man for being childless.
 The rich man was humiliated and beseeched the Sun and the Moon gods to grant him a son.
 His attempts failed until he offered cooked rice to the tree god living in a banyan tree, who asked Indra to grant the man's wish.
 The child, named Thammabal (ธรรมบาล, also Dhammapala, lit. 'one who protects righteousness'), was born.